inventhouse/allgit/README.md

 `alias ag='allgit'`

-Example Workflow
+Basics and Workflow
 ----------------
-First, have a look at `allgit -h` to see what the options mean.
+Allgit commands start with options that control it and how it finds and chooses repositories, a separator, and a command to run in each repo.
+By default it works on all repositories immediately in the current directory, but we can filter by branches (`-b`) or locally modified (`-m`), among other things.

+To separate allgit's options from the command to run, we use `--` by itself, with space on both sides; allgit will take everything that follows, as-is, to be the command it should run.
+Note that the commands are run _inside_ each repository, _not_ the current directory.

+Because we will often run git commands, we can use a single `-` as the separator instead and allgit will assume that what follows should be passed to git.
+These are exactly equivalent: `allgit - pull` and `allgit -- git pull`.

 | Commands                                           | Notes |
 |----------------------------------------------------|-------|
-|`$ allgit -cb master - pull -r`                     | Check out the master branch and pull it up-to-date in all repositories; note the `-` between the allgit options and the git command
+|`$ allgit - pull -r`                                | Pull all repositories up-to-date; note the single `-` between allgit and the (implied-git) command
 |_(Make some changes)_                               ||
 |`$ allgit -m - status`                              | Show the status of the modified repositories
 |`$ allgit -m - checkout -b my_feature`              | Create a feature branch in modified repositories; we can now work with these repositories based on that branch
+|`$ allgit -b my_feature -- make test`               | Run tests; note the `--` to run a non-git command
 |`$ allgit -b my_feature - commit -am "Feature!"`    | Commit the changes
-|`$ allgit -fb my_feature - rebase origin/master`    | Fetch in all repositories and rebase the feature branch from master
-|`$ allgit -b my_feature -- make test`               | Run tests; note the `--` to run a non-git command
-|`$ allgit -b my_feature - push -u origin my_feature`| Push the new feature up to make PRs
+|`$ allgit -b my_feature - push -u origin my_feature`| Push the feature branch up for collaboration or review

 Note that this workflow is the same no matter how many repositories we have or even how many are involved in the feature changes - no repeating commands per repo!

+_(( create a separate file with more, and more sophisticated, example workflows, also refer reader to -h/--help here ))_

 More on Branches
 ----------------
 Branches are integral to change management in git; it turns out that feature and release branches are a very natural way to group projects that allgit should work on together.
 On the flip side, allgit makes it very easy make consistent branches among related projects.

+_(( Does this belong as an example workflow? ))_

 For example, if some of our repositories need to branch for release together, we can use an earlier release branch to create the new one; first, make sure they're all on the same branch and up-to-date: